Quick Updates for the Perturbed Static Output Feedback Control Problem in Linear Systems with Applications to Power Systems: Numerical Simulations

-Remarkably, the accurate computing of $\beta$ plays a significant role in accurately identifying the stability regions.
+Remarkably, the accurate computing of $\beta$ via solving the optimization problem \eqref{OPaux} plays a significant role in accurately identifying the stability regions.
 As Fig. \ref{FigKS} (Right) depicts, choosing $\rho$ equal to $2 \times 0.1931$ (as chosen for Fig. \ref{FigKS} (Left)) and $\beta$ equal to $0.3230$ (an inaccurate value), leads to the misleading stability regions.
 First, the guaranteed (conservative) stability region has erroneously been enlarged.
 Second, the guaranteed (conservative) stability region has erroneously become the superset of the exact one.

+For comparison, we added randomly-generated changes (via MATLAB built-in function $\texttt{rand}(.)$) to the state-space matrices associated with $AC3$ \cite{leibfritz2006compleib} to get the following randomly-generated matrices $(A,B,C)$ along with the computed nominal stabilizing SOF controller $F^{\text{nominal}}$ via MATLAB built-in function $\texttt{hinfstruct}(.)$:

+and repeated the simulations for both our heuristic optimization method and the HEC-based approximation method proposed by \cite{guglielmi2017approximating}.
+According to \eqref{UpBoG}, we get $\beta_{\mathbb{R}}^u = 0.0320$.
+Our heuristic optimization method gives: $\beta = 0.0320$ which is equal to the CSR $\beta_{\mathbb{R}}^l = 0.0320$.
+However, the HEC-based approximation method \cite{guglielmi2017approximating} gives: $\beta^{\text{HEC}} = 0.0586$.
+Thus, we observed that ours outperformed theirs.
+Indeed, $\beta = 0.0586$ is a loose upper bound on the MDRP rather than the exact value.
+To prove that, we used the optimization problem and solved it for $v$, setting the value of $\beta$ equal to the fixed value of $\beta^{\text{HEC}} = 0.0586$ and obtained the following $\mathcal{X}(\beta^{\text{HEC}})$: